KxSystems/docs/docs/wp/surveillance/index.md

 HF Traders can be further categorized by tracking the types of messages and the rate that a person of interest can send them.
 By calculating the time in between each message from a person of interest a profile can be drawn that details the messaging capabilities of a trader.
 Traders that demonstrate a left-skewed message rate histogram (majority of orders under 20ms) are likely to be high-frequency traders.
 Order distribution of a trader or participant assists in identifying frequent cancellations and ‘intent to trade’ but perhaps with very few trades actually generated.

 ![Figure 5a](img/image7.jpeg) ![Figure 5b](img/image8.jpeg)<br>
 <small>_Figure 5: Message profiling.
 First chart shows proportion by orderType (New, cancelled, replaced etc.) and second chart shows the message rates as a frequency histogram by message latencies (sub-second).
-Images visualized via Kx Dashboards._</small>
+Images visualized via KX Dashboards._</small>

 ```q
 // - Time profiling code.
 Bucket sizes and labels